korrel8r/korrel8r/README.md

 - Encode domain knowledge from SREs and other experts as re-usable rules.
 - Automate navigation from symptoms to data that helps diagnose causes.
-- Reduce multiple-step manual procedures to fewer clicks or queries.
+- Reduce multiple-step manual procedures to fewer clicks or references.
 - Help tools that gather and analyze diagnostic data to focus on relevant information.

 # Implentation Concepts